-JSON Syntax Error: Unexpected Token, Missing Comma, and Other Fixes
+JSON Syntax Error: Unexpected Token and Missing Comma

 Fix JSON syntax errors: unexpected token, missing comma, trailing comma, unterminated string.
 Includes error messages and corrected code examples.